 Expert Source

-"Once opened, commercially bottled ice cream toppings or syrups, including chocolate, butterscotch, caramel, fudge, marshmallow, pineapple, and strawberry flavors, should be refrigerated and used within a reasonable time frame to ensure food safety." - FDA
+"Once opened, commercially bottled ice cream toppings such as chocolate, butterscotch, caramel, fudge, marshmallow, pineapple, and strawberry flavors that are sold unrefrigerated should be stored in the refrigerator and used within one month for best quality." - CDC

 ✅Fresh Ice Cream Topping or Syrup Commercially Bottled Sold Unrefrigerated Including Chocolate Butterscotch Caramel Fudge Marshmallow Pineapple Strawberry Flavors Opened